Chinese Spring Rolls - Great authentic taste and easy to follow instructions. Suggestions for chicken, vegetarian or pork fillings. You choose!

 Ingredients

-- 7 in Spring roll pastry sheets, each measuring 8 x 8 in ( 20 cm x 20 cm)
+- 7 Spring roll pastry sheets, each measuring 8 in x 8 in ( 20 cm x 20 cm)

 - 2 mushrooms, chopped small